 The Invalides "Scavenger Hunt" group project [2 or 3 people] sends you on your own to one of the most symbolic sites in Paris armed with a questionnaire [to be distributed in class].
 L'Eglise de la dôme is open 7/7 from 10am to 7pm.
 One person should be the designated photographer/sketch artist and another armed with a French-English dictionary.
 This project requires that you open your eyes, then discuss and coordinate your findings with your partner/s, divide up the writing sections and proofread each other's work.
-The photoessay is due on July 12.
+The photoessay is due on July 18.

-Class Participation is required both in the classroom and on all of our group visits.
-As per the UC Paris Attendance Policy, excessive absences and tardies will result in a lowered final grade.
-Please refer to UC Paris Academic Handbook for the policy on absences and tardies.
-You must do the reading and be prepared to contribute to class discussion.
+Class Participation Class Participation is required both in the classroom and on all of our group visits.
+As per the UCEAP Paris Attendance Policy, excessive absences will result in a lowered final grade.
+Excessive absences will incur a sanction of 1⁄2 of a letter grade for each absence beyond the two absences allowed for medical, transport delay or emergency situations.
+You must arrive to class on time, do the reading, and be prepared to contribute to class discussion.
 Chattering or spacing out on a site visit is noticed and will affect your grade.

-The Final Exam will be held in class on July 28.
+The Final Exam will be held in class on August 3.
 Prepared, but not open book, with the understanding that this demands preparation and thought on your part.
 One week in advance, you will be given a dossier of articles to analyze in a comprehensive essay.